Money is important and it’s necessary. Whether we like it or not, money drives

 Its condition and its value

 Not in the United States.
-Hyperinflation in other countries might
+Hyperinflation in other countries might lead people of those nations to not believe in money.

 Very important.

+Yes.
 As long it was some random person.

 Diane T.